 Leona glanced at him.
 His brows were furrowed, his lips drawn tight, eyes focused on the man on the opposite side of the mirror.
 An expression of loss.

 “But they’ll continue making the same mistakes over and over again,” Leona returned.
 “Struggling like an ant.”
 She observed Izsak.
 “Don’t worry.
 Izsak’s and Ophiuchus’s reputation will be saved since we pinned his actions on the act of illegal manipulation conducting.
-Of course, we’ll keep him here and alive to see if ELPIS decides he is worth retrieving.”
+Of course, we’ll keep him here and alive to see if the other ELPIS Leaders decide he is worth retrieving.”

 A soft chuckle.
-“With all due respect—from one saint candidate to another—ants are quite powerful when they work together, Leona… but, thank you.”
+“With all due respect—from one odd saint candidate to an odd other—ants are quite powerful when they work together, Leona… but, thank you.”

 “No need to thank me.
 That aside, you can still crush them with your boot—ants, that is.”